psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The Black Lady.

 There once was a young girl who wanted a place to do work.
-She got a placo at the old castle.
+She got a place at the old castle.

 She who lived in the castle was the old Black Lady.
 She showed the girl all that was in the house, and warned her on her life not to look through the window.
 And after she had shown her everything the Black Lady went away.